Unique Scholarships for College Students

 Chick and Sophie Major Memorial Duck Calling Contest

-Who Can Apply: The Chick and Sophie Major Memorial Duck Calling Contest awards funding to high school seniors talented in duck calling.
+The Chick and Sophie Major Memorial Duck Calling Contest awards up to $5,000 in scholarships to students ages 16-20 with duck-calling talent.
 The annual competition takes place at the Stuttgart Chamber of Commerce in Stuttgart, Arkansas.
 Scholarship recipients may use the award to pay for tuition or education-related expenses at any U.S. institution.

 Create-A-Greeting-Card Scholarship Contest

-Who Can Apply: High school and college students with a talent for greeting card design and writing apply to this competitive scholarship.
-A public vote determines finalists before the scholarship committee reviews the remaining submissions' aesthetics, quality, and creativity.
-The scholarship uses a March application deadline and announces the recipient in early May.
+The Create-A-Greeting-Card Scholarship Contest is open to high school and college students ages 14 and older with a talent for greeting card design and writing.
+A public vote determines finalists before the scholarship committee reviews the remaining submissions’ aesthetics, quality, and creativity.
+The winner receives $10,000.
+The deadline for submissions is March 9.

 Debt.com Scholarship for Aggressive Scholarship Applicants

-Who Can Apply: Debt.com rewards degree-seekers who apply for multiple scholarships for college with this unique opportunity.
-Required materials include other scholarships' application confirmation emails and a 500-word essay.
-Applicants with more confirmation emails possess an advantage during consideration.
-Debt.com accepts applications six times annually and announces recipients 10 days after an application window closes.
+Debt.com rewards degree-seekers who apply for multiple scholarships for college with this unique $1,000 award.
+Required materials include other application confirmation

 DutchCrafters Amish Furniture Heritage Scholarship